leixiaohua1020/simplest_ffmpeg_format/simplest_ffmpeg_demuxer_simple/ReadMe.txt

 This software split a media file (in Container such as MKV, FLV, AVI...) to video and audio bitstream.
-In this example, it demux a MPEG2TS file to H.264 bitstream and MP3 bitstream.
+In this example, it demux a FLV file to H.264 bitstream and MP3 bitstream.
 Note:
 This is a simple version of "Simplest FFmpeg Demuxer".
 It is